IsmaelMousa/TTL/PULL_REQUEST_TEMPLATE.md

-## Title, example:

-Prepare the endpoints & CRUD operations for tasks table
+## Title, example: Prepare the endpoints & CRUD operations for tasks table

-## Description, example: Prepare the endpoints & CRUD operations for tasks table
+## Description, example:

 Prepare the endpoints & CRUD operations for tasks table: